Coalition Provisional Authority Order 2: Aftermath

-In an interview with PBS's Frontline, Bremer went on record saying, "I think the decision not to recall Saddam's army, from a political point of view, is the single most important correct decision that we made in the 14 months we were there."
+lIn an interview with PBS's Frontline, Bremer went on record saying, "I think the decision not to recall Saddam's army, from a political point of view, is the single most important correct decision that we made in the 14 months we were there."
+President Bush however took a different view, writing in his memoir "Decision points" that "Thousands of armed men had just been told they were not wanted.
+Instead of signing up for the new military, many joined the insurgency".